evecommander/esi-client-php/docs/Api/CorporationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdMembers**
-> int[] getCorporationsCorporationIdMembers($corporation_id, $datasource, $if_none_match, $token, $user_agent, $x_user_agent)
+> int[] getCorporationsCorporationIdMembers($corporation_id, $datasource, $if_none_match, $token)

 Get corporation members

-Return the current member list of a corporation, the token's character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds
+Return the current member list of a corporation, the token's character need to be a member of the corporation.  --- Alternate route: `/dev/corporations/{corporation_id}/members/`  Alternate route: `/v3/corporations/{corporation_id}/members/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php